ganimedes96/big-data-health-unpload-image-api/README.md

 As chaves de conexão do cloudinary estao de forma hard coded no codigo

-Subir o CONTAINER DO DOCKER
+Subir o CONTAINER DO DOCKER (Apenas o POSTGRES esta rodando no docker)
 $ docker compose up -d

 Rodar as migrates do PRISMA